Paschally/Sentiment-Analysis-using-NLTK/README.md

 Sentiment analysis is the process of analyzing digital text to determine if the emotional tone of the message is positive, negative, or neutral.
 Today, companies have large volumes of text data like emails, customer support chat transcripts, social media comments that provide insights into customers' levels of satisfaction.

-This project involves analyzing feedback from customers to know if they are satisfied with services rendered.
+This project involves analyzing feedback from customers to know if they are satisfied with services rendered or not.